frostbyte134/frostbyte134.github.io/_posts/2023-01-03-dip-w-python.markdown

 ---

+의존성주입된걸 쓸라고 하면 `Provide` object has no attribute ...
+- wiring이 안 된 것

 - <a href="https://stackoverflow.com/questions/2461702/why-is-ioc-di-not-common-in-python" target="_blank">https://stackoverflow.com/questions/2461702/why-is-ioc-di-not-common-in-python</a>
     - think the votes are bit biased for python side, but anyway think its a good page
 - <a href="https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html" target="_blank">https://python-dependency-injector.ets-labs.org/introduction/di_in_python.html</a>